seancraven/CDS_book/Chapter_SimpleTrans/SimpleTrans.md

 ```shell
 pip install simpletrans
 ```
 From with this done you local database must be populated.
-This is done by running the main script
+This is done by running the main script:
 ```shell
 simpletrans -m
 ```
+This will ask you to select a local folder for the database to be installed into, this must exist.
+Currently with the default gases, it takes up 3Gb, and about an hour to install.

+From here all the functions and classes can be accessed.
+For more information, each function is documented in their respective files in their docstring.

+The [atmosphere_grid] page has exemplar implementations of the module.

 ## Structure and Overview
 before, diving into using the package, a high level overview of what it does is useful.